Physical Therapy

 This Surface Anatomy course is designed to be a hands-on experience that allows the student to develop proficiency palpating bony and soft tissue structures.
 Emphasis will be placed on recognition, identification and palpation of human anatomical structures that are being studied in the Gross & Functional Anatomy course.
 Students will develop an awareness of the wide range of normal that exists in the population.
 Professional communication and interactive skills will also be emphasized.
 This course is only open to students enrolled in the entry level DPT Program.
 Students must be enrolled in PTY 502 Gross & Functional Anatomy while taking this course.

-PTY 506: Human Biomechanics
+PTY 506: Human Biomechanics with lab

 Class Program